-When I was growing up I loved sport and did all the classic activities like ballet, horse riding and tennis.
-I was obsessed with horses, was lucky enough to have my own and I played tennis at a club every Friday night.
-Every summer I laughed hysterically playing badminton in the garden (It’s funny when the shuttlecock gets stuck in the racquet, no?!), and my older brother always made me play cricket and rugby with him.
-I relished doing physical activities and was constantly outside doing sport of some kind.
-However the two main things that I did, riding and tennis were actually quite solitary sports.
-I often spent weekends on my own at my stables because no one else seemed to be around and at the tennis club, we were generally made to play singles matches, so I never had that feeling of being in a ‘team’.
-Fast forward a bit and suddenly my teenage angst years hit, boys came on the scene and I started to find these solo sports rather boring.
-This, coupled with a move to a new school for sixth form and the freedom that I was given, meant that my love of sport went out of the window.
-No longer made to do it as a compulsory lesson, I stopped it completely.
-The tennis club was ditched and my lovely horse was sold.
+When I was little, I loved sport.
+I did classic activities like ballet, horse riding and tennis and at school I loved rounders and netball.
+I was obsessed with horses and was lucky enough to have my own and I played tennis every Friday night.
+My older brother made me play endless hours of cricket and rugby.
+I spent many an hour in the garden either having cricket or rugby balls thrown at me, being tackled to the ground or learning to spin pass.
+I vividly remember laughing hysterically playing badminton in the garden – it’s funny when the shuttlecock gets stuck in the racquet, no?!
+However outside of garden games, the reality was that the two main hobbies I did, riding and tennis were actually quite solitary sports.
+I often spent weekends on my own at the stables because people went at odd hours to do their horses and playing tennis, we regularly played singles matches, so I never had that feeling of being in a ‘team’.
+When my teenage years hit, unsurprisingly I started to find these solo sports rather boring.
+This, coupled with a move to a new school for sixth form and the freedom that I was given, meant that my previous love of sport went out of the window.
+No longer made to do it as a compulsory lesson, I stopped completely.
+With my sports mad brother at University and no more garden games, the tennis club was ditched and my lovely horse was sold.
 Given the option to be lazy, I quite happily took it.

-I was incredibly selfish as a teenager, I never had anyone else to think about other than myself.
-I hope if Olivia is taking part in team sports then she will learn that sense of camaraderie and fun that comes with being amongst other children all doing the same thing.
-She will learn about supporting one another and that it is not always about her, there are others to consider too sometimes.
-Being part of a team can give you a great feeling, you learn how to work together as a unit.
-Yes, there may and will always be people better than you but you hopefully learn to accept that and work at what you are good at.
-These are all things I would love Olivia to learn about and experience.
+I hope if my daughter is taking part in team sports then she will learn that sense of camaraderie and fun that comes with being amongst others all doing the same thing.
+She will learn about supporting one another, both on and off the pitch.
+These are all things I would love her to learn and experience.